krishaamer/green-filter-research/research/literature/sustainability.md

 From Han and Chen (2022)

--
--   Le Provost et al. (2022) study shows *biodiversity* as one key factor to maintain delivery of ecosystem services.
--   Noriega et al. (2018) attempts to quantify the ecosystem services (ES) provided by insects.
-While it can be assumed much of the flora and fauna are crucial for Earth’s systems, science is still in the process of understanding and quantifying its contributions.
 -   Meanwhile the destruction pressure on ecosystems is rapidly increasing (cite A B C).

 -   Espinosa and Bazairi (2023) marine ecosystem services **(need access)**

 -   Chen et al. (2023) Ecosystem vulnerability **(need access)**

 -   Zhang et al. (2023) Integrating ecosystem services conservation into urban planning **(need access)**

 -   Li et al. (2023) tourism is a large industrial sector which relies on ecosystem services.
 In Taiwan, (Lee, Jan and Liu, 2021) developed a framework of indicators to assess sustainable tourism.

 ### **Environmental Degradation** {#environmental-degradation}